As you may know, live rock was in many ways the "silver bullet secret"

 it to a retail store, you have it.
 We meet the plane

-and are waiting for Fish & Wildlife to clear it.
+and are waiting for Fish & Wildlife to clear it,

-Therefore, what day we ship to you will be
+so, the day we ship it to you will be based on the day

-based on the day the rock arrives at LAX.
+the rock arrives at LAX.

 You must order in box lots ... the box approximate weights